health · kids · parenting

 13. Make-believe games: Playing house, school or doctor

-14. Tactile fun: kinetic sand, play dough and modeling clay are always a hit.
+14. Tactile fun: Kinetic Sand, Play-Doh and modeling clay are always a hit.

-15. Bring on the classic toys: Lite Brite, dolls, cars, rubix cube
+15. Bring on the classic toys: Lite Brite, dolls, cars, Rubik’s Cube

 I hope you and your kids are inspired by this list.
 Once you are armed with fun ideas, you may find hours go by without anyone wanting to look at a screen.
 Raising kids who aren’t addicted to screens is really important, and it starts when they are young.
 The habits you instill in them now will stick with them for years to come.